 Poached Pears with Riesling

-Peel pears, leaving stems attached, then core them from the bottom, using a small melon baller to scoop out seeds.
-Cut a round of parchment to fit inside a large pot (pot should be wide enough to hold the pears in one layer).
-Place pears in pot along with wine, brown sugar, and enough water to just cover pears (4 to 6 cups).
-Scrape vanilla bean seeds into pan, then drop in pod.
+Core pears from the bottom, using a small melon baller to scoop out the seeds.
+Cut a round of parchment to fit inside a large pot (it should be wide enough to hold the pears in one layer).
+Place pears in pot along with wine, brown sugar, and enough water to just cover pears (2 to 3 cups).
+Scrape vanilla bean seeds into pot, then drop in pod.
 Cover with parchment round.

-Bring poaching liquid to a boil and cook until reduced to a thin syrup consistency, about 10 minutes.
-Pour syrup over pears; let cool completely.
-Refrigerate, covered with parchment, until cool.
-Serve pears in shallow bowls or cups; tuck a chocolate mint leaf into stem end of each one, if desired.
+Bring poaching liquid to a boil and cook until reduced to consistency of thin syrup, about 10 minutes.
+Pour syrup over pears and refrigerate, covered with parchment, until cool.
+Serve pears in shallow bowls or cups; tuck a chocolate-mint leaf into stem end of each one, if desired.